 - Mixing meth with other drugs and alcohol.

 - Using larger and larger amounts of the drug, e.g., to combat tolerance.

 - Injecting the drug.

 - The presence of pre-existing health conditions, such as hypertension.

-What to do in Case of a Meth Overdose
+What to do in Case of an Overdose

 If you witness a meth overdose, call 911 immediately.